MCI Communications: Licensing and build-out

 On October 28, 1968, Hyrum Rex Lee became an FCC Commissioner and MCI began a series of submissions including a proposal for a low-cost educational television network designed to show MCI as being more flexible to public needs than AT&T. While MCI was performing this lobbying, the President's Task Force on Communication Policy issued a report recommending that specialized common carriers be allowed free access into the private line business.

 On 14 August 1969, the FCC issued a final ruling on Docket 16509, MCI's licensing request to begin building microwave relay stations between Chicago and St. Louis.
 By a decision of 4-to-3 MCI was licensed for operation.
 This ruling was quickly appealed by AT&T, and after a denial of the appeal by the commission, AT&T filed a civil suit with the United States courts of appeals to have the ruling overturned.

 The company then began to form subsidiary corporations and file applications with the FCC to create microwave relays between other city pairs.
 Between September 1969 and February 1971, 15 new regional carriers were created, allowing for interconnection between several major cities in the United States.

-In July 1969, MICOM purchased stock in Interdata, an independent regional carrier that was applying to build a microwave relay chain between New York City and Washington, D.C.
+In July 1969, MICOM purchased a participating interest in Interdata, an independent regional carrier that was applying to build a microwave relay chain between New York City and Washington, D.C.

 MCI began selling data transmission services to paying customers on January 1, 1972.

 To pay for the microwave transmission and relay equipment needed for build-out, MICOM began a series of private stock offerings in May 1971.
 In July 1971, MICOM was restructured into MCI Communications, and the company began the process of absorbing the regional carriers into a single corporation.

-MCI became a public company via an initial public offering on June 22, 1972.
+MCI became a public company via an initial public offering on June 22, 1972, trading on the National Association of Securities Dealers Automated Quotation System (NASDAQ) under the stock ticker MCIC.

 In early 1971, MCI and Lockheed Missiles and Space Company created a joint venture which was the first company to request FCC authorization as a Specialized Common Carrier using satellite-based communications; satellite service would save the company from building thousands of miles of terrestrial network facilities.
 A year later, Comsat Corp. entered the venture which was renamed CML Satellite Corp.
 In need of cash, MCI sold its share of the venture to IBM in 1974.
 Lockheed also subsequently sold its share to IBM.
 IBM and Comsat brought in Aetna as a third partner and renamed the company Satellite Business Systems (SBS).
 IBM later acquired the remainder of the company and sold it back to MCI in March 1986 for $376 million in MCI stock.